diamond-org/flask-diamond/etc/sphinx/documentation/model_view_controller_with_flask-diamond.rst

 A Philosophy of Models
 ^^^^^^^^^^^^^^^^^^^^^^

 A model might be a very simple representation of a real thing, or the model might be very detailed.
-For example, a model of an entire country's economy might require lots of detail, whereas a model of a school district might be relatively simpler.
+A model of an entire country's economy might require lots of detail, whereas a model of a school district might be relatively simpler.

-Sometimes, we talk about "domains" when we talk about models, because our models might be thematically related to one another.
-A domain might be something like *finance*, *gaming*, *email*, or any other broad category that people build applications for.
-To properly model a domain, we might talk to a "domain expert" to learn more about the kinds of models we are building.

 A model is in some ways a platonic ideal of the actual domain being modeled.
 While things in the "real world" are irregular in an uncountable number of ways, our models are perfectly regular.
 Since models are stored in a database, all of the model attributes can be lined up nicely into rows and columns.
 Tidy!

 Paradoxically, a model is always an imperfect representation of the thing it is modeling.
 The irregularities of the real world are difficult to capture using a model.
 The goal for good model creation is to isolate the parts of the model that are regular so as to reduce the number of exceptions to your model.

+Sometimes, we talk about "domains" when we talk about models, because our models might be thematically related to one another.
+A domain might be something like *finance*, *gaming*, *email*, or any other broad category that people build applications for.
+To properly model a domain, we might talk to a "domain expert" to learn more about the kinds of models we are building.

 View
 ----